GoAlldex/EQlibrium/README.md

 ## Build System

 This project uses CMake as the primary build system.
+Make sure you execute cmake in admin mode (otherwise VST3 may not compile).
 To build the project:

 1. Clone the repository.
 2. Navigate to the project root directory: